gavinha/TitanCNA/scripts/README.md

         --maxCN=MAXCN
-                Maximum number of copies to model; integer (Default: 8) ...
+                Maximum number of copies to model; integer (Default: 8) (... additional arguments)
   ```

-2. Additional arguments to consider are the following:
+  Additional arguments to consider are the following:
   These arguments can be used to tune the model based on variance in the read coverage data and data-type (whole-exome sequencing or whole-genome sequencing).
   ```
   --alphaK=ALPHAK
               Hyperparameter on Gaussian variance; for WES, use 1000; for WGS, use 10000;